dncnmcdougall/LatticeGas/README.md

 * _obj/_ houses all the object files.
 It needs to exist.
 * _test/_ houses the test executables.
 It needs to exist for testing.
 * _pics/_ houses the output pictures
 * _gifs/_ houses the output gifs.
-Made with the imagemagick's convert utility.
+Made with the ImageMagick's convert utility.
 * _Makefile_ is the file that defines the build commands.
 * _LatticeGas_ is the executable that will be built.